-- We offer a free online mental and behavioral health resource to all our associates, their spouses and adolescent children, with unlimited access to board-certified psychiatrists and licensed therapists. - Our wellness programs, including onsite health clinics, personalized health coaching, mental health counseling, and incentivized healthy lifestyle choices, are designed to improve associate health and reduce healthcare costs for both the associate and the Company. - We provide opportunities for our associates to meet with a certified financial planner for personalized retirement planning and budget counseling. - We offer comprehensive benefit plans including Company subsidized health insurance, 401(k) Plan with Company matching contributions, and paid time off.
+- We offer several free online mental and behavioral health resources, with unlimited access to board-certified psychiatrists and licensed therapists. - Our wellness programs, including onsite health clinics, personalized health coaching, mental health counseling, and incentivized healthy lifestyle choices, are designed to improve associate health and reduce healthcare costs for both the associate and the Company. - We provide opportunities for our associates to meet with a certified financial planner for personalized retirement planning and budget counseling. - We offer comprehensive benefit plans including Company subsidized health insurance, 401(k) Plan with Company matching contributions, and paid time off.
 We believe our benefit plans are competitive and meet the needs of most of our associates.